May 21, 2022

 BBB V1.2.2 - simpleusb Channel Driver update to eliminate echo on repeaters, added pre-emphasis and audio delay squelch tail elimination, fixed phone and web transceiver codec problem.
 The BBB is NO LONGER supported past this release!
 Please upgrade to the Raspberry Pi for all the great new features.

 See the Download link below for more detailed information on the releases.

 We hope you will like the latest hamvoip V1.5 code and thank you for your patience.
 This is a volunteer effort and sometimes things get delayed.
-Join the arm-allstar forum for the latest news and information and discussion about the BBB and RPi2/3 releases.
+Please join the arm-allstar forum for the latest news and information and discussion about the BBB and RPi2/3 releases.